tc39/proposal-temporal/docs/zoneddatetime.md

 If `calendar` is missing, it will be assumed to be `Temporal.Calendar.from('iso8601')`.
 Any other missing properties will be assumed to be 0 (for time fields).

-All date/time values will be interpreted in context of the provided time zone.
+Date/time values will be interpreted in context of the provided offset and/or time zone, depending on the `offset` option.

+Date/time values in object inputs will be interpreted in the context of `calendar`.
-Also, if `calendar` is present then all date/time values will also be interpreted in context of that calendar.
+However, date/time values in string inputs are always interpreted in the context of the ISO 8601 calendar.

 Any non-object value is converted to a string, which is expected to be an ISO 8601 string that includes a time zone ID in brackets, and an optional calendar.
 For example:

 ```
 2020-08-05T20:06:13+09:00[Asia/Tokyo][c=japanese]